GBathie/simplex/bathie-discussion.md

 The input and output files for question 1) (exercises from TD sheet 1) are in the `mandatory-exercises/` folder.

-The random LPs are in the `random/` folder, and are named the follwing way : `bathie-random-N-M.dat`, where N is the the number of variables, and M the number of constraints.
+The random LPs are in the `random/` folder, and are named the follwing way : `bathie-random-N-M.dat` or `bathie-random-N-M-status.dat`, where N is the the number of variables, M is the number of constraints and `status` is one of `{unbounded, unfeasible, finite}`.
 All `.dat` files have their corresponding `.out` file, containing the output of my program when ran on the file, with the `-c` rule.
 The LPs are generated with the `random_generator.py` program, with rational coefficients between -10 and 10, and with denominator at most 100000.

 ## IV) Interesting instances :